chris-marsh/pureline/README.md

 A [Powerline](https://github.com/Lokaltog/vim-powerline) like prompt for Bash.

 This implementation is based on [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell).
-I have attempted to refactor that code and make it easier to configure.
-Another change is a switch from 256 colors to the basic 16 terminal colors.
+I have attempted to refactor the code to make it easier to configure.
+Another change is a switch from 256 colors to the basic terminal colors.
 This could be seen as a backwards step, but it does have the benefit of alllowing the colors to be set by .Xresources

 ![Solarised Theme](/Screenshots/Solarised.png?raw=true "Powerline PS1 on Konsole with Solarised theme")